cough cold and flu in pregnancy

 It is not known for sure whether or not taking NSAIDs such as ibuprofen or aspirin in the early stages of pregnancy increases the risk of miscarriage.
 NSAIDs should not be taken in the last three months of your pregnancy when use can lead to bleeding before and after childbirth, delayed labour and birth, and heart or kidney problems for your unborn baby.

-Paracetamol, which is not an NSAID, is the preferred medicine for pain relief and temperature control during pregnancy.
+Paracetamol, which is not a NSAID, is the preferred medicine for pain relief and temperature control during pregnancy.

-If you are pregnant or thinking about becoming pregnant, you should get the flu vaccine.
-Pregnant women who get the flu vaccine get sick less often.
-They are also very unlikely to get a bad case of the flu that can harm them or their baby.
+If you are pregnant or planning to become pregnant, getting the flu vaccine is recommended.
+Pregnant women who receive the flu vaccine are less likely to get sick and are much less likely to experience severe flu that could harm themselves or their baby.

 Getting a mild case of the flu is often not harmful to mother or child.
 However, the flu vaccine can prevent the rare, severe cases of the flu that can harm mother and baby.

 Flu vaccines are available at most clinics.
-There are two types of flu vaccines: the flu shot and a nose-spray vaccine.
-The flu shot is recommended for pregnant women.
-It contains killed (inactive) viruses.
-You cannot get the flu from this vaccine.
-The nasal spray-type flu vaccine is not approved for pregnant women.
+There are two types of flu vaccines: the flu shot and the nasal spray vaccine.
+The flu shot, which contains inactivated viruses, is recommended for pregnant women and cannot cause the flu.
+The nasal spray vaccine, which is not approved for use during pregnancy, should be avoided by pregnant women.
+It is safe for pregnant women to be around individuals who have received the nasal spray vaccine.

-• Redness or tenderness where the shot was given
+• Redness or tenderness at the injection site

 • Headache